ianfr/adsl-cpp/README.md

 A cornerstone of the project is the ability to "chain together" operations on `DataFrame`s (and the `DataList`s within them) with the `+` pipe operator.
 Data is passed along the chain of commands from left to right, enabling incredibly expressive software development.
 This is similar to R's pipe operator `%>%` or the UNIX-style pipe `|`.

 Please note that ADSL is for datasets of floating-point values.
 When ML is added, appropriate conversion functions for other 'discrete' types like categorical labels will be supplied as necessary.

+## Files
+* ADSL.h - includes everything else
+* DataFrame.h - class definitions for `DataFrame` and `DataList`
+* Ops.h - basic operations on `DataLists` and `DataFrames`
+* STL.h - wrappers around STL functions like `accumulate` and `transform`
+* GSL.h - wrappers around GSL functions like `gsl_fit_linear`
+* Plot.h - functions for plotting with Gnuplot
+* Util.h - utility functions like those for reading in data from a file

 ## Examples